MichaelEffinger/Graphics/Documentation/namespaces.md

 - ### `math::angle_literals`
 A cheeky little namespace which adds _deg and _rad as literals for ease of use.
 For example, `auto A = 90_deg * 2` would lend you an angle object of 180°.
+### -`Secret`
+This is the detail, impl, priv, or what-have-you of ES.
+Anything inside here you are ill-advised to call.
+Abandon all hope, ye who enter here.

 ---